-Note: The default status of the created business policy is Disabled.
+Please note that the default status of the created business policy is Disabled.
 Change the status of the policy to Enabled to deploy the policy to applicable devices.

-From the article Business policy deployment, you can find more information about the basic rules of the business policy deployment and how to follow the deployment status.
+From the article Business policy deployment, you can find more information about the basic rules of business policy deployment and how to follow the deployment status.

 Defining the scope with tags

-You can either choose to apply the business policy to all devices or use tags to restrict the scope of it.
+You can either choose to apply the business policy to all devices or use tags to restrict its scope of it.
 A device is in the scope when the device, or its user, has all the tags of the business policy.
 The business policy is not applied to devices missing any of the required tags.
 There is an example of the business policy applicability in the table below.

 |Business policy #1 with tags (A) & (B)||Business policy #2 with tag (B)||Business policy #3 with tag (C)|